 Most Zika virus infection is asymptomatic.
-The symptoms of Zika virus infection include skin rash, fever, conjunctivitis, muscle or joint pain and general malaise.
+For patients with symptoms, they commonly present with skin rash, fever, conjunctivitis, muscle or joint pain and general malaise.
 These symptoms are usually mild and last for a few days.

 The current major concern is the association with adverse pregnancy outcome (microcephaly) and neurological and autoimmune complications such as Guillain-Barré syndrome (GBS).
 The World Health Organization has concluded that Zika virus infection during pregnancy is a cause of congenital brain abnormalities, including microcephaly, and that Zika virus is a trigger of GBS.

-Apart from GBS, acute disseminated encephalomyelitis (a disease of the central nervous system) was recently found to be one of the neurologic manifestations possibly resulted from Zika virus.
+Apart from GBS, acute disseminated encephalomyelitis (a disease of the central nervous system) was found to be one of the neurologic manifestations possibly resulted from Zika virus infection.

 Mode of transmission

 Zika virus is mainly transmitted to humans through the bite of an infected Aedes mosquito.
 Aedes aegypti, which is currently not found in Hong Kong, is considered the most important vector for Zika virus transmission to humans.
-Other Aedes mosquito species such as Aedes albopictus widely present locally are also considered as potential vectors.
+Other Aedes mosquito species such as Aedes albopictus which is commonly found in Hong Kong are also considered as potential vectors.

 Zika virus has also been found in human semen and transmission by sexual contact has been confirmed.
-Sexual transmission of Zika virus between men who have sex with men has been identified.
+Sexual transmission of Zika virus between men who have sex with men has been documented in the literature.
 Other modes of transmission such as blood transfusion and perinatal transmission are possible.

 There is no specific medication for Zika virus infection and the mainstay of treatment is symptomatic relief and prevention of dehydration.
-If symptoms worsen, they should seek medical care and advice.
+If symptoms worsen, patients should seek medical care and advice.

 At present, there is no effective vaccine against Zika virus infection.
 To prevent Zika virus infection, members of the public are reminded to protect themselves from mosquito bites and help prevent mosquito proliferation.
 The public is also advised to take precautions to prevent sexual transmission of Zika virus.